 The boy flinched at my whispered voice, but his wings, displaying venom injectors on each tip, folded behind his back.
 After glancing quickly at the ten other children in the room, he seemed relieved that they were still asleep, an eyelid covering each of their ashen eyes.
 I glanced at him again before sitting down and shifting my focus to the small slot in the iron door.
 But I would not turn my back and continued watch him out of the corner of my eye, waiting for any sign of aggression.

 It was before dawn, or at least, what I knew as the dawn.
 All I could guess was the dawn happened when they lit the lamps in the tunnels beneath Black Towers.
-This underground world and the constant cycling through tests and training were all that I had ever known.
+Outside of training manuals and educational pamphlets, this underground world and the constant cycling through tests and training were all that I had ever known.
 I never knew what was coming next, but I did know that some of us would die during each test.
-Nakavar could only have the fittest Livyahaks survive to join his army.
+Nakavar could only have the fittest livyahaks survive to join his army.

-For the three days since they put us in this stone cell, the caretakers slipped us six small loaves of bread through a slot in the door, five minutes before “dawn.”
-Each loaf was just enough to get one of us to live to the next day.
-But that was the problem: there were twelve of us locked in the room and only six meals.
+For the three days since they put us in this stone cell, the caretakers slipped us six small loaves of bread and six tins of water through a slot in the door, five minutes before “dawn.”
+The water was just enough to get one of us to live to the next day; the bread was a gift to spark fighting.
+For that was the problem: there were twelve of us locked in the room and only six meals.

-Pulling down my oily, grimy dress, I tried to cover up my cold knees as I knelt a few feet away from the other boy in silence.
-I waited for the bread, but more than that, I waited for the boy to try to kill me.
-I waited for the other Livyahaks to wake and try to kill me.
+Pulling down my oily, grimy dress, I tried to cover up my cold knees as I knelt silently a few feet away from the boy.
+I waited for the water, but more than that, I waited for the boy to try to kill me.
+I waited for the other livyahaks to wake and try to kill me.
 I waited.
 At any moment their soulless eyes might flash open, the wings on their backs might expand, and the venom in their fangs would kill me in a few painful hours.

 Careful to keep my own dragon wings folded behind my back, I leaned against the stone wall and stared at the sleeping others, each wrapped in their sinewy, symmetrical, perfect leather wings.
-We were the perfect army, unlike the elves.
-Though our first ancestors had been Eshaem elves, and each of us bore some resemblance to the race.
-Most had the elves’ pale skin and red or golden hair.
-But none of us had their blue eyes; with our gray eyes, we boasted better.
-Instead, we had dragon wings on our backs and a venomous fang on each wingtip.
-The elves slept in fear; we slept with death in our wings.
+We were the perfect army, unlike the Natives, though our first ancestors had been makhaedracs and each of us bore some resemblance to the race.
+Most had the makhaedracs’ pale skin and fiery red hair.
+But none of us had their pupiless blue eyes; with our cursed gray eyes, we boasted better.
+Unlike the fire fae, we had dragon wings on our backs and venomous fangs on each wingtip.
+The makhaedracs and all other Natives slept in fear; we slept with death in our wings.

 A small grating sound reached my ears.
 I jerked my head back to the boy.
 He shifted to his hands and knees, staring at the food slot with his mouth agape.
-The food slipped in from the crack at the bottom of the door.
-Grabbing one of the six loaves, I scurried to a corner and started to scarf it down quickly, barely pausing to breathe.
+The food and water slipped in from the crack at the bottom of the door.
+Grabbing one tin and one loaf, I scurried to a corner, gulped the water, and started to scarfing the bread down quickly, barely pausing to breathe.
 While the food kept me alive, it was dangerous to be caught with it.
-While I moved away, the scrawny boy began devouring the food without first moving away from the door.
+However, as I moved away, the scrawny boy began devouring the food without first moving away from the door.
 His mistake.

-An Azaz, those bred to be commander and elite assassins, might have the strength to dare the others to fight him, bravely fighting for the food, but I was not that strong yet.
-I was just an Ebed, like the rest of the Livyahaks in the room, and we were only meant to become foot soldiers.
-Someday, when I survived this, I would be stronger.
-I would be a commander or assassin; I would be an Azaz.
+A Rav, those livyahaks bred to be commanders and elite assassins, might have the strength to dare the others to fight her, bravely warring for the food, but I was not that strong yet.
+I was just an Ebed, like the rest of the livyahaks in the room, and we were only meant to become foot soldiers.
+But someday, when I survived this, I would be stronger.
+I would be a commander or assassin; I would be a Rav.

 It did not take long before the ten others woke up, and I watched the inevitable from my corner.
 With hideous screeches, they pounced on the food, each of their venomous fangs extended.
 They quickly spotted the boy with his half-finished loaf, and he, too, disappeared in the scramble for food.
 As I swallowed the last bit of my bread, the thick food caught in my throat, and I gagged.

 The five victors, one with only a half loaf, dispersed, hissing protectively over their spoils.
 The boy twitched on the floor.
 The spots from the fangs were just visible, but they did not swell.
 It was a cruel joke.
 Though the venom was fatal, the puncture wounds never swelled.
 With the sting on his neck, he would die in a just few minutes.
-I glanced at two other Livyahaks, the only two girls in the room beside me, who had missed out on getting their food for all three of the past days since we were thrown in this room.
+I glanced at two other livyahaks, one girl and one boy only now waking up.
+They had missed out on getting their food for all three of the past days since we were thrown in this room.
 They would die, too, except they would die more slowly than the boy on the floor.
-There were three others besides the girls who missed out on the food, but unless they were unusually weak, they would last through the day and die during the night, or perhaps the next day.
+There were three others who missed out on the water, but unless they were unusually weak, they would last through the day and die during the night, or perhaps the next day.

 It was horrible fate I had.
-None of the others felt what I could feel—a clutching hand in my throat, showing the horrors of life.
+None of the others felt what I could feel—the clutching hand in my throat, making it hard to breathe and turning my mind to see the horrors as horrors.
 The others mocked the dead boy and did everything in their power to make the suffering of the ones doomed to die of starvation last longer.
-But throughout the day, I hid in my corner, sometimes sleeping but sometimes crying softly and out of sight.
+But throughout the day, I hid in my corner, sometimes sleeping and sometimes crying softly and out of sight.
 If I showed I was weak then they would certainly kill me, too.
 I could do nothing to stop their fate and little to change my own.
 All I could do was strive to be stronger.

-The next day—or perhaps it was the day after that—they let us out.
-Relieved, I fell out of our small room.
+The next day—or perhaps it was the day after that—they let six of us out.
+I fell out of our small room.
 Even the air in the underground passage felt cooler and more refreshing than the thick air of the dark room.
 I blinked, looking back into the hallway and trying to orient myself in the lengthy halls.
 One of the cats, which patrolled the tunnels for rats, streaked by, hissing.
-In my split second of confusion, a strong, hard grasp locked my hands behind my back and into the cold iron of a rough, heavy chain.
+As I stared after it, a strong, hard grasp locked my hands behind my back and into the cold iron of a rough, heavy chain.
 As the calloused hands let go, the chain dropped its heavy weight, pulling me over.

 Not daring to look up, I stared at the floor as I scraped my tears onto my shoulder.
-If I was ever going to be an Azaz—if I was ever going to be strong—I need to start now.
+If I was ever going to be a Rav—if I was ever going to be strong—I need to start now.

 Back then I thought the cruelty could not get any worse.
 I was wrong.
 If I had known the truth, maybe I would never have tried to be strong.
 But I had committed myself to strength, and there was no going back.

 As we entered, the children hissed loudly and teased us by dangling their venom injectors in front of our faces.
-I remember cowering backward, but for my hesitation, one of my drivers rewarded me with a strong kick.
+I almost cowered back but remembered the warning of our driver.

-Our drivers lead us to the center of the room where they handed our chain to another group of fully grown Livyahak guards, but I was not watching my new masters.
+Our drivers lead us to the center of the room where they handed our chain to another group of fully grown livyahak guards, but I was not watching my new masters.
 I stared at a stone slab, about a yard high, rested ominously in the middle of the room and looming over me.
-Standing on my toes, I could make out that there were chains on top; their one purpose was clear—to restrain a Livyahak.
+Standing on my toes, I could make out that there were chains on top; the one purpose of their placement was clear—to restrain a livyahak.
 An iron bar, a glass-studded whip, and hot coals rested at the base of the gray rock.
 A shudder trembled through my body, but I took a deep breath and clenched my fists.

 The masters smiled, but their lifeless gray eyes mocked.
 One clamped his hand on my shoulder as he opened my shackles and lead me to the stone block.
 Staring around at the other children, I noticed the burning lashes on their arms, the deep purple bruises on their legs, and an brand decorating the occasional cheek.
 No child was free of the marks.
 My throat constricted and my legs trembled as a master dragged me to the block.